pozsarzs/modshell/README.md

-#### Attention!
-This software is still under development.
+> [!IMPORTANT]

-You can check the status of the program's completion here: <DEVSTAT.md>
+> The program is still under development, it is not yet suitable for its task.

----
+> You can check the status of the program's completion in [DEVSTAT.md](DEVSTAT.md) file.

 ## Modshell * Command-driven scriptable Modbus utility
 Copyright (C) 2023 Pozsár Zsolt <pozsarzs@gmail.com>
 Homepage: <http://www.pozsarzs.hu>